 May is here which means more fun in store!
-The novelty of going out hasn’t worn off yet (and we don’t think it will any time soon) and with these events and activities happening this month, it proves that in April we were only just getting started.
-So without further ado, here are all the best things to do in Bristol this May.
+The year is rushing by now it seems as the days grow longer and the nights feel warmer.
+(Beer garden anyone?)
+With so many amazing events and activities happening this month, your social calendar is sure to fill up fast.
+It proves that we were only just getting started in April.
+So without further ado, here are all the best things to do this May in Bristol.

-The Rumours are true: a Candlelight tribute to rock band Fleetwood Mac is coming to Bristol.
-On May 5, the rock band’s iconic tunes will be given a classical twist, as they are performed by a pianist and violinist duo.
-Expect to hear Gypsy, Dreams and Gold Dust Women – to name just a few – in a brand-new way.
-There will be two, 60-minute performances on each evening, one at 7pm and another at 9pm – some might say, you can Go Your Own Way when it comes to picking the time that suits you best.
+Don’t Stop Me Now: a Candlelight tribute to rock band Queen is coming to Bristol.
+On May 31, the rock band’s iconic tunes will be given a classical twist, as they are performed by a string quartet.
+Expect to hear We Will Rock You, Bohemian Rhapsody and Another One Bites The Dust – to name just a few – in a brand-new way.
+Some might say, you’ll go Radio Ga Ga over this magical 60-minute performance.
 Tickets are available here.

 10. Soak up breathtaking views of the city at these rooftop bars

-British Summer time is here, therefore a rooftop drink is definitely overdue.
+British Summertime is here, therefore a rooftop drink is definitely overdue.
 From luxurious restaurants to cosy terraces, Bristol has some of the most incredible rooftop bars (and some are more hidden than others).
-Check out our guide featuring Bambalan’s rooftop for you to book and take in insane views of the city with your family or friends this May.
+Check out our guide featuring Bambalan’s rooftop for you to take in insane views of the city with your family or friends this May.